Minto, Scottish Borders: Geography

 Minto village is a Conservation Area as designated by Scottish Borders Council.

-Minto House, the former seat of the Earls of Minto, once stood nearby.
+Minto House, the former seat of the Earls of Minto, which became derelict over the decades, was demolished in 1992.
+The demolition occurred under very dubious circumstances with the owner being chair of the planning committee.

 Minto comes within the area of Denholm and District Community Council, whose area north of the Teviot is roughly the same area as Minto civil parish, except for the Appletreehall area in the west.
 Appletreehall is a hamlet of Wilton parish.